Skip Ribbon Commands

 Common side effects

-If your child have problems with these less serious side effects, talk with your doctor/ pharmacist
+If your child has problems with these less serious side effects, talk with your doctor/ pharmacist

 Antispasmodics